-- (3) Whether the Contract can be structured to create potential opportunities for qualified MBEs and WBEs to participate as subcontractors, service providers and/or suppliers; and - (4) The level of participation of qualified MBEs and WBEs in similar Contracts awarded by other City departments and Incentive Agencies, and on local projects awarded by the state and federal governments in the previous and current fiscal years; and - (5) The City department's or Incentive Agency's progress toward meeting its annual MBE/WBE goals and its expectations as to how future Contracts will be used toward meeting such goals; and - (6) The potential dollar amount of the Contract. - (d) When goals for individual Contracts are set, they shall be set as follows: - (1) For all City and Incentive Agency construction Contracts with an estimated cost of more than \$300,000.00, by the Fairness in Construction Board upon recommendation of the Director as provided in section 3-453; and - (2) For all City and Incentive Agency professional service and goods and services contracts with an estimated cost of more than \$160,000, by the Fairness in Professional Services and Goods Board as provided in Section 3-450 upon recommendation of the Director. - (e) When Goals are established for a Contract, such Goals shall be stated in any invitation for bid or request for proposals and should contemplate that potential segmentation that is to be included in a Contractor Utilization Plan as determined pursuant to section 3-431(b).
-No invitation for bid or request for proposals shall be released until Goals have been requested and set in accordance with subsection (c) of this section, or until the City department soliciting the Contract has been notified by the Director that Goals will not be established.
-If Goals are to be set by a Board and such Board shall have failed to meet for any reason within thirty (30) calendar days from the date upon which such Board shall have last convened, then the invitation for bid or request for proposals may be released with the Goals as recommended by the Director and an addendum thereto shall be issued setting forth the Goals once established by such Board. - (f) For Contracts other than Construction contracts, the Director is authorized to require a bidder or proposer to make good faith efforts to achieve MBE/WBE participation without setting a numerical MBE/WBE goal on the solicitation as long as the Director could have set an MBE/WBE goal based on the factors in section 3-431(b). - (g) The Director and Board shall provide written explanation for the recommended and established goals at the time of recommendation or establishment, as applicable.
+- (a) Goals shall be established for individual contracts when deemed practical by the director, as determined pursuant to this section.
+Goals shall be applied to the total dollar value of the contract, unless otherwise authorized by the director. - (b) Individual contract goals shall be flexible and are to be determined on a contract-by-contract basis.
+In determining whether goals should be established for an individual contract or in setting the specific goal for an individual contract, the following shall be considered: - (1) The scope of work; and - (2) The number and types of qualified MBEs and WBEs available to perform such work, or portions of it; and - (3) Whether the contract can be structured to create potential opportunities for qualified MBEs and WBEs to participate as subcontractors, service providers and/or suppliers; and - (4) The level of participation of qualified MBEs and WBEs in similar contracts awarded by other city departments and agencies, and on local projects awarded by the state and federal governments in the previous and current fiscal years; and - (5) The city department's or agency's progress toward meeting its annual MBE/WBE goals and its expectations as to how future contracts will be used toward meeting such goals; and - (6) The potential dollar amount of the contract. - (c) When goals for individual city contracts are set, they shall be set as follows: - (1) For all city and incentive agency construction contracts with an estimated cost of more than \$300,000.00, by the fairness in construction board upon recommendation of the director; and - (2) For all other city contracts, by the director.

+- (d) When goals are established for a contract, such goals shall be stated in any invitation for bid or request for proposals.
+No invitation for bid or request for proposals shall be released until goals have been requested and set in accordance with subsection (c) of this section, or until the city department soliciting the contract has been notified by the director that goals will not be established.
+If the goals are to be set by the fairness in construction board and the board shall have failed to meet for any reason within thirty working days from the date upon which the board shall have last convened, then the invitation for bid or request for proposals may be released with the goals as recommended by the director and an addendum thereto shall be issued setting forth the goals once established by the board. - (e) For contracts other than construction contracts, the director is authorized to require a bidder or proposer to make good faith efforts to achieve MBE/WBE participation without setting a numerical MBE/WBE goal on the solicitation as long as the director could have set an MBE/WBE goal based on the factors in section 3-431(b).